discos/doc/user/medicina/Backend.rst

 In order to configure the spectrometer, select it with the chooseBackend command and use one of the following commands in operatorInput:

-# .. describe:: > initialize=XK01

-#   This is to use the full K-band dual-feed; each digital sample has a 6-bit
-#   representation.
-Full-Stokes sections are recorded, each having a 62.5
-#   MHz bandwidth and 2048(x4) channels

 .. describe:: > initialize=XK00

    This configuration is for the usage of the K-band central feed.